fa-sharp/rs-chat/ARCHITECTURE.md

 The core component that processes LLM provider streams and manages Redis stream output.

 **Key Features:**
-- **Batching**: Accumulates chunks from the provider stream, up to a max length or timeout
+- **Batching**: Accumulates chunks from the provider stream, up to a max length or timeout, and adds them to the Redis stream
 - **Background Pings**: Sends regular keepalive pings
-- **Database Integration**: Saves final responses to PostgreSQL

 #### 2. Redis and SSE Stream Structure